JonasAlmaas/prop-combine-tools/README.md

 # prop-combine-tools ![version](https://img.shields.io/badge/version-1.1.4-blue.svg)

-A simple to use tool that helps you make the files needed for prop combine to work for cs:go.
+Simple to use tool that helps you make the files needed for prop combine to work for CS:GO.

 ## Download